 Alongside his survey and mitigation skills, Richard is often called-upon for his advanced understanding of various forms of ecological assessment.
 This includes Ecological Impact Assessment and Habitats Regulations Assessment, for which he is an expert practitioner, reviewer and trainer of other ecologists.
 He has also been an ecological expert witness at several public inquiries.

-Richard is proud to be a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM) for nearly 20 years and a Chartered Environmentalist (CEnv) for the last 15.
+Richard is proud to be a Fellow of the Chartered Institute of Ecology and Environmental Management (FCIEEM) and a Chartered Environmentalist (CEnv).

 Richard often works with our network of highly-qualified and trusted associates to provide other specialist skills where required.